-Veronica Faison ’18: Finding her Passion at Stetson
+Veronica Faison ’18: Creating Her Own Path at Stetson

 Recent graduate Veronica Faison managed to juggle more in her four years at Stetson than most.

 As the first in her family to earn an undergraduate degree, Faison approached obstacles head-on and in her own fashion to reach her goals.